I entered the Metro Toronto Convention Centre’s front entrance not really knowing what to expect.

 We shared with MP Genuis our specific concerns about the Sahel region (a biogeographic region of Africa that stretches from the Atlantic to the Red Sea and includes Senegal, Mauritania, Mali, Burkina Faso, Algeria, Niger, Nigeria, Cameroon, Central African Republic, Chad, Sudan, South Sudan, Eritrea, and Ethiopia).
 We explained to MP Genuis that formalizing and professionalizing ASGM in this area represents a significant opportunity to support areas of conflict in Africa where opportunities for economic advancement are scarce and people can find themselves having to engage in conflicting activities for economic empowerment.

 Our meeting with MP Vecchio was equally exciting, as she showed a great deal of curiosity and excitement about our work, especially discussing the differing roles women take in ASGM in different countries.
 She was impressed with the work we have been doing and the attention we are drawing to how ASGM professionalization can be empowering for women and can provide security and safety for their communities.
 She was equally encouraged when we discussed our social enterprise model that develops on-the-ground expertise, which remains after we have completed our project, ensuring that the development of this sector outlasts our project work.
-Developing entrepreneurs and small businesses, supporting the economic opportunities that artisanal and small-scale gold offered communities, and how areas of conflict can be supported through our work.
+Developing entrepreneurs and small businesses, supporting the economic opportunities that artisanal and small-scale gold offered communities, and providing alternative economic opportunities for areas of conflict can all be supported through our work.

 Apart from MPs, we met with senior government officials in various ministerial offices: Minister of Innovation, Science, Industry Honourable Franois-Philippe Champagne, Minister of the Environment Honourable Steven Guilbeault, Global Affairs Canada, and Minister of Intergovernmental Affairs, Infrastructure, and Community Honourable Dominic LeBlanc.

 These meetings were extremely helpful in letting us see that the federal government takes the issues of ASGM mining in developing countries as integral to protecting the environment, supporting communities in developing countries, helping women gain economic independence, and turning an eye to the issue of national and global security.
-We were encouraged by the indications of follow-up and the desire to continue building on our relationships.

 All in all, our trip to Ottawa was a huge success.
 What we took away was that all parties understand the importance of our work being grounded in reducing environmental contamination, supporting human health, and building socioeconomic prosperity in the developing world.